acomputerguy/Personal-Projects/Web-Server-Code/readme.md

 #Code for Web Server
-Written scripts to automate tasks in deploying a web server
+Automate tasks in deploying a web server